Fermium/data-chan/README.md

 * FreeBSD 9.0 or later
 * MacOS 10.8 or later

-On any other system that supports libusb1.0 you may need to install a generic libusb driver to have your device working.
+On any other system that supports libusb1.0 you may need to install a generic Libusb driver to have your device working.

 ## Docs
 Documentation is kept up-to-date with the master branch.